gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/downloading-datasets.md

 ### Appropriate access

-In order to **download** data you need to have **read** access for the data store.
-See [requesting access](../getting-started-is/requesting-access-is.html){:target="\_blank"} for information on how to request access.
+To download dataset files, two access types are required:

-{% include notes.html content="If you are also intending to upload data, you should request access to the 'write' level for the data store, as well as 'write' access to the handle service.
-The levels of access required for common sets of operations is described in more detail in the link above." %}
+-   Role level access: you must have **read** access to the Entity Registry - see [requesting access](../getting-started-is/requesting-access-is.html){:target="\_blank"} for information on how to request access.

----
+-   Resource role access: datasets are registered resources in the [Registry](../provenance/registry/overview) - downloading dataset files requires the 'Dataset Data Read' role.
+For more information about access control for registered entitites, see [access control](../provenance/registry/access-control).

 ### AWS CLI installation